Skip to content

 These models are routed through TEE nodes to third-party LLM APIs.
 For more information on TEE LLMs, see TEE LLMs.

-The OpenGradient Python SDK provides high-level abstractions for x402 LLM inference:
+The OpenGradient Python SDK provides high-level abstractions that handle the x402 payment flow automatically:

 python